 Buy a refillable atomizer

 An atomizer is a fancy word for a spray bottle.
-You can get a small one specifically designed for traveling with perfumes.
-That way you can save money by buying the large bottle of perfume and refill your atomizer every time you run out.
+You can get a small one specifically designed for travelling with perfumes.
+That way you can save money by buying a large bottle of perfume and refilling your atomizer every time you run out.